Entropic additive energy and entropy inequalities for sums and products: Introduction

 \subsection{Differential entropy inequalities}

-Given the wealth and utility of the discrete entropy inequalities produced via the entropy/cardinality correspondence, it is natural to ask whether they extend to the case of the differential entropy for continuous random variables.
+Given the wealth and utility of the discrete entropy inequalities produced via the entropy/cardinality correspondence, it is natural to ask whether they extend to the case of the differential entropy for continuous random variables, {i.e., for real-valued random variables with densities with respect to Lebesgue measure on~$\RL$}.
 Additional motivation for this comes from the continuous version of the AEP: Similarly to the discrete case, the differential entropy $h=h(X)$ of a continuous random variable $X$ may be interpreted as the size (in the sense of Lebesgue measure) of the essential support of $X$.
 As it turns out, it is generally possible to translate discrete entropic sumset inequalities to corresponding differential entropy bounds, but it is not entirely straightforward.

 An essential element in the proofs of the discrete entropic versions of most sumset inequalities is the following observation: Consider two arbitrary discrete random variables $X,Y$.
 Suppose that the random variable $Z$ is a function of the pair $(X,Y)$, i.e., $Z=\phi(X,Y)$ for some function $\phi$, and that the random variable $W$ can be expressed as a function of either $X$ or $Y$, i.e., $W=f(X)=g(Y)$ for appropriate functions $f,g$.
 Then it is not hard to show~\cite{tao:10} that